 chemistry : a yellow chemical element that has a strong, unpleasant odor when it is burned and that is used in making paper, gunpowder, medicine, etc.

-SULPHUR Defined for Kids
+SULFUR Defined for Kids

-Definition of SULFUR for Kids
+Definition of sulfur for Students

 : a yellow chemical element that is found widely in nature and is used in making chemicals and paper